TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

 The implementation of workspaces is however made so that no critical problems can appear with old extensions;

-- First of all the “Live workspace” is no different from how TYPO3 has been working for years so that will be supported out of the box (except placeholder records must be filtered out in the frontend with “t3ver\_state!=” , see below).
+- First of all the "Live workspace" is no different from how TYPO3 has been working for years so that will be supported out of the box (except placeholder records must be filtered out in the frontend with "t3ver\_state!=" , see below).

 - Secondly, all permission related issues are implemented in TCEmain so the worst your users can experience is an error message.